GitLab automatic provisioning mode

 Project permissions synchronization

-With the automatic provisioning mode, the user permissions on projects are also synchronized: for each project, the permissions of auto-provisioned users are synchronized in SonarQube based on the highest GitLab user role applying to the repository in GitLab and according to the configured role permission mapping.
+With the automatic provisioning mode, the user permissions on projects are also synchronized: for each project, the permissions of auto-provisioned users are synchronized in SonarQube Server based on the highest GitLab user role applying to the repository in GitLab and according to the configured role permission mapping.
 A default mapping is provided but you can change it to adapt it to your needs.
-In addition, if you manage GitLab custom roles (with GitLab Ultimate), you can configure the permission mapping of the custom rules in SonarQube.
+In addition, if you manage GitLab custom roles (with GitLab Ultimate), you can configure the permission mapping of the custom rules in SonarQube Server.

 With this feature: